SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/items/expectations/EXPECT-L0-5.md

 ---
 id: EXPECT-L0-5
-header: "Launch basic Qt on built-in display"
+header: "The system shall be capable of launching a basic Qt..."
 text: |
   The system shall be capable of launching a basic Qt application on the PiRacer’s built-in display.

 level: 1.1
 normative: true
 references: